Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend_1.0.md

 - `utterance`: A string representing the output utterance from the system and should be realized by the client (e.g. by speaking it or displaying it as text).
 - `expected_passivity`: If not null, the value is a number corresponding to the number of seconds of user passivity after which the client is expected to make a [passivity notification request](#passivity-notification).
 If the value is 0.0, the passivity notification request should be issued immediately after having realized the system output.
-- `actions`: A list of actions to be invoked by the client, where each action is represented by a string corresponding to the action's name in `service_interface.xml`.
+- `actions`: A list of [action invocation objects](#action-invocation-objects), representing action to be invoked by the client.
 TDM assumes that actions will succeed and reports them accordingly.

 The `nlu_result` object is provided for [input requests](#input-requests) unless an error has occurred and contains the following fields: